ecristal/jamieson_daphne_V2_DUNE_fork/README.md

 ### Gigabit Ethernet

 This firmware uses a Gigabit Ethernet Interface based on the OEI "Off the Shelf Ethernet Interface" developed by Ryan Rivera.
 This Ethernet interface is fiber and the SFP module connects to Quad 213, channel 0.
-The default IP address for this interface is 192.168.133.12.
+The default IP address for this interface is 192.168.133.XX where XX is determined by the byte in EFUSE_USER[15..8].

 ### High Speed Serial Links